5 min read

 Why multiple agents help

-Multiple agents are useful when they represent different lenses.
+Multiple AI participants are useful when they represent different lenses.

-One agent can summarize messy context.
+One participant can summarize messy context.
 Another can challenge assumptions.
 Another can prepare an execution checklist.
 Another can inspect for trust or policy issues.

 This is not magic.
 It is structured division of cognitive labor.

 The value comes from making the lenses explicit and reviewable.
-If the challenge agent raises a concern, the room should see it.
-If the execution agent proposes a next step, the team should approve it.
-If the summary agent misses a point, people should correct it.
+If the challenge participant raises a concern, the room should see it.
+If the execution participant proposes a next step, the team should approve it.
+If the summary participant misses a point, people should correct it.

 The mesh should make reasoning visible, not mysterious.